 5 Reasons Why I Used To Hate Advent And Why I Don’t Now

-by Advent and Christmas, Testimonies
+by Christmas, Testimonies

 Growing up Catholic, Advent was always strictly observed in our home.
 We never skipped over it to start Christmas early.
 Though I had a good idea of the purpose of Advent- it being a time of preparation and prayer- I made my way though it grimly.